Dysnomia-Studio/Dysnomia-Studio.github.io/_i18n/en/_posts/2023-05-20-alchemistry-figures.md

 ![](/assets/img/2023-05-20_wishlists.webp)

-Followers had the same trend as wishlists, It was at 87 (1/21 ratio) at launch, 24 (1/10 ratio) before Next fest, and now am at 173 followers (1/12 ratio) on the Steam page.
+Followers had the same trend as wishlists, It was at 87 (1/21 ratio) at launch, 24 (1/10 ratio) before Next Fest, and now am at 173 followers (1/12 ratio) on the Steam page.

 (Source: [https://steamdb.info/app/1730540/charts/](https://steamdb.info/app/1730540/charts/) )

 ![](/assets/img/2023-05-20_followers.webp)

-Last stats before we talk money, are visits and impressions.
-Seeing a total of 140k visits and 1.8M impression is mind blowing for the small developer writing this.
-On these graphs we can clearly see 3 big spikes (next fest, release, 10th review) and their tail.
+The last stats before we talk money, are visits and impressions.
+Seeing a total of 140k visits and 1.8M impressions is mind-blowing for the small developer writing this.
+On these graphs, we can clearly see 3 big spikes (next fest, release, 10th review) and their tail.

 ![](/assets/img/2023-05-20_visits.webp)
 ![](/assets/img/2023-05-20_impressions.webp)